 Detectives, come in all shapes, and all sizes, Criminal Detective, History Detective, Medical, and now Word Detectives: All looking for answers, all listening to the clues.
 Paying attention not to what they want a word to mean, but what it means, do the clues match up with the era, the location, and most importantly the language.
-So let’s look at a few terms, a few rules, a few rumors, and most importantly a new facts.
+So let’s look at a few terms, a few rules, a few rumors, and most importantly a new fact.
 In the early 1900’s a Prisoner Transport Vehicle, most commonly known today as a “Paddy Wagon”, were often called a “Black Maria” in this country and even in London England… In this article, we will investigate the term “Black Maria” as referred to in relation to the “Paddy Wagon” here in the states.
 However, it has been said that there have been stories written in Alexander Solzhenitsyn’s books referring to a black car used by the KGB (Russia) for police to secretly take away prisoners in the middle of the night.
 It has often been wondered where the term came from, rumors have been started; we should note, normally when a rumor comes up that is was a person, and that person exists in similar life form, both in Boston and in Liverpool!
 Most often, that person is fiction.
 But for now we will hold judgment until further investigation, as with any investigation, the clues, the evidence, or the facts, might not always go where we want to go, so let’s sit back and let them take us, where they might.

 A “Black Maria” is, as they used to say, a police van, truck, or similar conveyance used to transport prisoners most often to jail, holding, prison, or to a court appearance, and it is worth noting at the outset that “Maria” in this case is pronounced “mah-RYE-ah,” like Mariah Carey (as this was most common in the 19th century, not “mah-REE-ah.”
 Then again, “usually” it is a bit of a stretch because few have heard the term spoken aloud in decades.
 “Paddy Wagon” is far more common.